 (This is a summary of information contained in the Special Educational Needs Policy.)

-Study Skills support is offered on a 1:1 basis, as part of the PSHE programme, as a current subject option at Key Stage 4 and within the Sixth Form General Studies programme.
+Study Skills support is offered as part of the PSHE programme, at Key Stage 4 as a subject option, and as part of the Sixth Form General Studies programme.

 Examination Access Arrangements